-In addition to the baseline exposure pathways outlined above, Dr. LaKind's expert report also includes a summary of air exposure concentrations relevant to the indoor pool exposure pathway that was evaluated for Mr. Carter for his maintenance and repair activities (LaKind, 2025).
-As discussed in the ATSDR "Public Health Assessment for Camp Lejeune Drinking Water," the main exposure pathway for an indoor swimming pool maintenance scenario is the inhalation pathway, with potential exposures from other pathways (e.g., dermal pathway) being very minor and contributing little to the overall risk estimate (ATSDR, 2017a).
-Based on Mrs. Carter's deposition testimony that her husband performed emergency repair and occasional maintenance in the swimming pool at Camp Lejeune (Carter, 2024), without providing a specific location, I calculated swimming pool risks based on water concentrations from both the TT and HP WTPs.
+In addition to the baseline exposure pathways outlined above, Dr. LaKind's expert report also includes a summary of air exposure concentrations relevant to the indoor swimming pool exposure pathway that was evaluated for Ms. Dyer (LaKind, 2025).
+As discussed in the ATSDR "Public Health Assessment for Camp Lejeune Drinking Water," the main exposure pathway for an indoor swimming pool scenario is the inhalation pathway, with potential exposures from other pathways (e.g., dermal pathway) being very minor and contributing little to the overall risk estimate (ATSDR, 2017a).
+Ms. Dyer mentioned in her deposition that she and her family would visit Camp Lejeune for recreational activities, including going to swimming pools, but did not provide details on the location of the pools and whether they were indoors or outdoors.
+As stated above, Ms. Dyer testified that she would go to the swimming pool "often" as a child and "in the winter as much as once a week" (Dyer, 2025).
+Therefore, I conservatively assumed that she visited indoor swimming pools once per week from age 2 through 12 and then twice per month in her teen years (ages 13-16), for a total of 642 visits, for 1 hour each visit.
+Without information on the specific location of the pool(s), I calculated swimming pool risks based on water concentrations from both the TT and HP WTPs.
 Additional details, including air exposure concentrations in the pool area, can be found in Appendix D.

-Based on the above exposure pathways, the following exposure scenarios are evaluated for Mr. Carter:
+In summary, the following exposure scenarios are evaluated for Ms. Dyer:

-- The CTE exposure scenario, which includes the following exposure pathways: CTE drinking water ingestion (TT and HP WTPs for 11.3 years, and TT WTP for 4.5 years), CTE dermal and inhalation exposures from showering (HP WTP for 11.3 years), and inhalation exposures from swimming pool maintenance (TT and HP WTPs for 11.3 years). - The RME exposure scenario, which includes the following exposure pathways: RME drinking water ingestion (TT and HP WTPs for 11.3 years, and TT WTP for 4.5 years), RME dermal and inhalation exposures from showering (HP WTP for 11.3 years), and inhalation exposures from swimming pool maintenance (TT and HP WTPs for 11.3 years).
+- The CTE exposure scenario, which includes the following exposure pathways: CTE drinking water ingestion (TT and HP WTPs), CTE dermal and inhalation exposures from showering at home (TT WTP) and at school (junior high and high schools) (HP WTP), and inhalation exposure from swimming (TT and HP WTPs). - The RME exposure scenario, which includes the following exposure pathways: RME drinking water ingestion (TT and HP WTPs), RME dermal and inhalation exposures from showering at home (TT WTP) and at school (junior high and high schools) (HP WTP), and inhalation exposure from swimming (TT and HP WTPs). - The custom high-end exposure scenario, which includes custom high-end drinking water ingestion (TT and HP WTPs), RME dermal and inhalation exposures from showering at home (TT WTP) and at school (junior high and high schools) (HP WTP), and inhalation exposure from swimming (TT and HP WTPs).